vasishtaballa/low-level-designs/README.md

 # low-level-designs
-This repo will contain the designs that I am practicing
+This repo will contain the low level designs that I am practicing